ninahonyango/VAPT/README.md

 ---

-#### 3.1 🔍 Initial Scan with Nmap
+#### 3.1 Initial Nmap Scan

 To begin the reconnaissance phase, a simple ping scan was performed using ```nmap``` from the attacker machine (Kali Linux).
-This step was essential to determine whether the target host Metaspoitable 2 was active and reachable on the network.
+This step was essential to determine whether the target host Metasploitable2 was active and reachable on the network.
 The following command was used:

 ```
 nmap -sn 192.168.56.102